Explore health content from A to Z.

 Here are other emergencies.
 These also need quick care:

 Broken bones, or sudden severe pain and swelling in a joint

 If you have an emergency, follow these steps:

 If you can, go to the hospital ED closest to you right away.

-If you cannot get there right away, call 911 or your police emergency number.
+If you cannot get there right away, or if it is not safe to take yourself, call 911 or your police emergency number.

 Tell your doctor about the emergency.
 Call within 24 hours of going to the ED.

 If you cannot call, have someone call for you.

 Go to your doctor (not the ED) for any follow-up care.